 § 3-401.11(A) amended December 11, 2013.

-(A) Attorneys on inactive status as defined by § 3-401.2(F) and attorneys who have resigned or retired from the NSBA as of December 31 of any year who apply for reinstatement to active status during the subsequent calendar year shall be required to complete ten (10) hours of approved CLE in the twelve (12) months immediately preceding the application as a condition of reinstatement.
+(A) Attorneys on inactive status as defined by § 3-401.2(F) and attorneys who have resigned or retired from the NSBA as of December 31 of any year who apply for reinstatement to active status during any subsequent calendar year shall be required to complete ten (10) hours of approved CLE in the twelve (12) months immediately preceding the application as a condition of reinstatement.
 Such hours of credit required shall include two (2) hours of professional responsibility education as defined by § 3-401.2(J) and shall be subject to the limitations based on class type as defined by § 3-401.8.
-Only those credits earned in the calendar year of reinstatement exceeding the ten (10) hours of credit required for reinstatement shall be counted toward the credit requirement for the year of reinstatement to active status.
+In addition if the attorney transferred to an inactive status or resigned while not in compliance with MCLE requirements, the attorney must cure the noncompliance and pay any late fees for the delinquent report.
+Only those credits earned in the calendar year of reinstatement exceeding the required hours for reinstatement shall be counted toward the credit requirement for the year of reinstatement to active status.